Get a property report and suburb profile for any property in Oatley

 • Is it expensive to live in Oatley?

-Overall, while Oatley offers a charming and appealing lifestyle, the cost of living, particularly in terms of housing, is on the higher side.
-If you're thinking of living in Oatley, it's important to carefully consider your financial situation to ensure it aligns with the expenses associated with residing in this desirable suburb.
+While Oatley offers a charming lifestyle with its scenic parks and family-friendly atmosphere, the cost of living, particularly in terms of housing, is on the higher side.
+If you're thinking of living in Oatley, it's important to carefully evaluate your financial situation to ensure it aligns with the expenses associated with this desirable suburb.

 Disclaimer: To assess whether a suburb is considered expensive, we’ve looked at mortgage and rental costs as a proportion of the average local salary.
 That said, everyone’s financial situation is different, so it's important to consider your own circumstances when deciding which suburb is right for you.